Saint-Brieuc offshore wind farm

 In 2020, the analysis of the technical and environmental conditions was completed, thanks to the installation of three wind measuring systems, in the area where the farm is situated, which spent two years recording the wind power potential of the area using the LIDAR system (Laser Imaging Detection And Ranging).
 This system uses laser technology to accurately determine the prevailing wind direction and identify the optimal orientation of the wind turbines in order to get the best possible energy performance.

-Ailes Marines also presented the Management and Monitoring Committee with the results of the environmental studies External link, opens in new window. which show that the sound waves generated by drilling are compatible with the normal life cycle of the species of fish studied.
-As a result of these studies, the company has decided to abandon the pile-driving technique in favour of the drilling method for installing the piles.
+The results of the environmental studies were also presented to the Management and Monitoring Committee, showing that the sound waves generated by drilling were compatible with the normal life cycle of the species of fish studied.
+As a result of these studies, the company decided to abandon the pile-driving technique in favour of the drilling method for installing the piles.

-In early July 2023, we take a huge step in the commissioning of Saint-Brieuc with the connection of the first wind turbines to the French grid, producing clean energy through an offshore wind farm for the first time in Brittany's history.
-With this, the territory of Côtes-d'Armor (600,000 inhabitants) becomes a positive energy municipality, generating more electricity than it consumes.
+In early July 2023, we took a huge step in the commissioning of Saint-Brieuc with the connection of the first wind turbines to the French grid, producing clean energy through an offshore wind farm for the first time in Brittany's history.
+With this, the territory of Côtes-d'Armor (600,000 inhabitants) became a positive energy municipality, generating more electricity than it consumes.

 Jackets

-Saint-Brieuc bears the seal of Spain, since the jackets — (the platforms that support the offshore turbines) and the piles are being built and assembled entirely by Navantia-Windar, in Fene (A Coruña), where a 1,600 tonne caterpillar crane has been installed for the final assembly, and Avilés (Asturias), respectively.
+Saint-Brieuc bears the seal of Spain, since the jackets — (the platforms that support the offshore turbines) and the piles have been built and assembled entirely by Navantia-Windar, in Fene (A Coruña), where a 1,600 tonne caterpillar crane was installed for the final assembly, and Avilés (Asturias), respectively.

-At €350 m this is the biggest offshore wind contract in the history of the shipyard, supporting over 2,000 direct jobs and thousands of indirect ones.
+At €350 m this was the biggest offshore wind contract in the history of the shipyard, supporting over 2,000 direct jobs and thousands of indirect ones.

 The assembly work for the foundations began after the arrival of the structural tubes at the ports of Ferrol and Brest.
-The final assembly of all the component parts is being carried out at the Galician shipyard facilities.
+The final assembly of all the component parts was carried out at the Galician shipyard facilities.

 Turbines

-The 207-metre-tall turbines are manufactured by Siemens Gamesa Renewable Energy (SGRE).
+The 209-metre-tall turbines were manufactured by Siemens Gamesa Renewable Energy (SGRE).
 They are equipped with the latest direct-drive technology and their blades, almost 82 metros long, offer an area 18 % bigger than the previous model improving the annual energy production by 20 % compared to their predecessors.

-The assembly of the towers is being carried out on the new polder at the Port of Brest and entails the creation of new industrial capacity funded to the tune of 11.8 million euros.
+The assembly of the towers was carried out on the new polder at the Port of Brest and entailed the creation of new industrial capacity funded to the tune of 11.8 million euros.
 The construction of this new plant started at he beginning of 2022, and its commissioning was completed at the end of the same year.

 Marine substation